carpentries-incubator/hermes_metadata_lesson/episodes/xml_schema.md

 ```

-Occurrence indicators, used to define how often an element can occur, treated like attributes:
+**Occurrence indicators**, used to define how often an element can occur, treated like attributes:

 - maxOccurs
 - minOccurs